yash-bagadia/react-jss/README.md

 ## React JSS

 Use this [higher-order component](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750) to inject [JSS](https://github.com/jsstyles/jss) stylesheets into your React components.
+It can act both as a simple wrapping function and as an [ES7 decorator](https://github.com/wycats/javascript-decorators).
 The stylesheet is attached when there is at least one mounted component that uses it, and automatically detached when all components using it are unmounted.
 React JSS is compatible with live reloading using [React Hot Loader](https://github.com/gaearon/react-hot-loader).

 React JSS wraps your React component and injects `this.props.sheet`, which is just a regular [JSS stylesheet](https://github.com/jsstyles/jss), as a prop into your component.
 This is a common pattern that is used for composition in React instead of mixins, and works equally well with old-style `createClass` classes, as well as the ES6 classes.